vicentepese/AT-HLA/README.md

 ### 2.2.3.
 Settings

 AT-HLA follows a *settings* logic.
 This means that paths, files, and variables are stored in `settings.json`.
-To use AT-HLA, please fill up the following sections in `settings.json`:
+To use AT-HLA, please fill-up the following sections in `settings.json`:

 - *file*:
   - *HLA_Data* (string): Full path to the HLA data to be analyzed (i.e. Input Data)